stuerp/foo_vis_spectrum_analyzer/docs/README.md

 Enables this setting to stack the graphs vertically instead of horizontally.

+`Overlap graphs`

+Select to draw the graphs overlapped instead of stacked horizontally or vertically.

 `Description`

 Allow you to edit the description of the selected graph.